THE DIVINE FIRE

 The subject of the fourth chapter of First Peter is salvation by the fire of Divine judgment.
 The stage is set by the opening passage:

-Forasmuch then as Christ hath suffered in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin; That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God.
+that he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God.
 (I Peter 4:1,2)

 The suffering we Christians experience is often a judgment on the sins in our flesh.
 The fiery sufferings burn away our sins so that we live in God’s will rather than in the lusts of our flesh (“lasciviousness [immorality], lusts, excess of wine, revellings [orgies], banquetings [drinking parties], and abominable idolatries”—I Peter 4:3).